-Mr. Speaker, this presentation of the Budget comes at a significant time in the political evolution in our region, in particular against the background of a busy electoral season, following the general elections in Rwanda and Burundi; the Constitutional Referendum in Kenya; the general elections in Tanzania last year; and the elections in Uganda early this year.
+- 4. Mr. Speaker, this presentation of the Budget comes at a significant time in the political evolution in our region, in particular against the background of a busy electoral season, following the general elections in Rwanda and Burundi; the Constitutional Referendum in Kenya; the general elections in Tanzania last year; and the elections in Uganda early this year.
 These democratic exercises, the adherence to regular, peaceful, free and fair elections, are a cornerstone of the EAC integration process.
-They reaffirm our commitment to the fundamental principles on which the EAC is anchored, namely the rule of law, good governance and protection of civil and human rights; and commitment to the wellbeing and welfare of our people.
+They reaffirm our commitment to the fundamental principles on which the EAC is anchored, namely the rule of law, good governance and protection of civil and human rights; and commitment to the wellbeing and welfare of our people. - 5.
 We see positive trends in deepening of democracy and good governance in all the countries of our region.
-I would like to express our solidarity with Uganda which has been the latest in going through a successful electoral process and congratulate HE

-President Yoweri Kaguta Museveni on his installation last week.
-Our hearts go out to the Government and People of Kenya during this critical time of major transition in the implementation of the New Constitution and preparations for the General Elections slated for some time next year.

-Mr. Speaker, these political developments taking place in our region constitute an important part of our objectives to consolidate political cooperation in various facets as building blocks towards our quest for a Political Federation.
+I would like to express our solidarity with Uganda which has been the latest in going through a successful electoral process and congratulate HE President Yoweri Kaguta Museveni on his installation last week.
+Our hearts go out to the Government and People of Kenya during this critical time of major transition in the implementation of the New Constitution and preparations for the General Elections slated for some time next year. - 6.
+Mr. Speaker, these political developments taking place in our region constitute an important part of our objectives to consolidate political cooperation in various facets as a building block towards our quest for a Political Federation.
 We pride ourselves for significant achievements in areas such as defence cooperation which is deepening.
-A Protocol to sanctify such co-operation will be signed shortly.
+A Protocol to sanctify such co-

+- operation will be signed shortly.
 Foreign Policy coordination is now governed by a Protocol.
-Similarly, a Protocol on peace and security and governance are due to be concluded.
+Similarly a Protocol on peace and security and governance are due to be concluded. - 7.
 The EAC also warmly welcomes the political choice of the people of South Sudan through a Referendum to have an independent statehood.
 South Sudan has strong links with our region, culturally and ethnically.
 There is an equally strong trade and investment link which makes South Sudan a natural ally of our region in every respect.
-Further a field, the EAC is not unconcerned by the developments in the Middle East and North Africa and we call for peaceful and amicable solution.

-Mr. Speaker, on the economic front, it is pleasing to note that the economies of our region continue to grow.
-The countries of our region have been assessed the fastest growing economies in sub-Sahara Africa and, more broadly, the developing world in recent years.
-Indeed, according to the International Monetary Fund's (IMF) latest report, the countries of our region, in particular Rwanda, Tanzania and Uganda are among the fastest growing economies in the world.
+Further a field, the EAC is not unconcerned by the developments in the Middle East and North Africa and we call for peaceful and amicable solution. - 8.
+Mr. Speaker, on the economic front, it is pleasing to note that the economies of our region continue to grow and have been assessed the fastest growing economies in sub-Sahara Africa and, more broadly, the developing world in recent years.
+Indeed, according to the International Monetary Fund's (IMF) latest report, the countries of our region, in particular Rwanda, Tanzania and Uganda are among the fastest growing economies in the world. - 9.
 On the whole, however, the countries of our region are presently beset by currency depreciations with serious ramifications on inflation.
 These challenges arise from the recent extended drought that hit most parts of the region.
-This has been compounded by the recent rising prices of fuel and other imports following the political events in the Maghreb and Middle East, and the negative impacts flowing from growing incidents of piracy in the western rim of the Indian Ocean.
+This has been compounded by the recent rising prices of fuel and other imports following the political events in the Maghreb and Middle East, and the negative impacts flowing from growing incidents of piracy in the western rim of the Indian Ocean. - 10.
 We expect that these adverse conditions would be of a temporary and passing nature.
-EAC Partner States are committed to take effective response measures, both at national and regional levels, to address these challenges.
+EAC Partner States are committed to effective response measures, both at national and regional levels, to address these challenges.
 The onset of rains throughout the region gives rise to positive prospects with regard to the food security situation and reversal of the inflationary trend.